That means: Better Connectivity,Better Coverage, and Fewer Headaches

 13. Simple business practice DNA

 Simplicity is cultural.
 It is not just in the usability of the product.
 It needs to be present in every aspect of dealing with the product and the vendor.
-You want simplicity in technology in the business relationship, and support.
+You want simplicity in technology, in the business relationship, and support.
 Look for a solution that is easy to trial and simple to set up an account.
-Focus on finding a system that doesn’t need training for you or for clients.
+Focus on finding a system that doesn’t need training for you or your clients.
 It’s obvious.

 14. Risk mitigation as a core feature

 Advisors entering client’s credentials into the system is a bad idea.
-It is time consuming.
+It is time-consuming.
 It also might mean that they have custody of those assets under the “custody rule” (SEC Rule 206(4)-2).
 An advisor should never see or have access to client credentials.
 You don’t want to stumble into “constructive custody” territory.

 Most advisors must follow standards of conduct in varying degrees.
 The recommendations they make must be in their clients’ best interests or be suitable.
 There is debate about how good an advisor’s recommendations are without the whole picture.
 You may need to prove that you’ve acted in a client’s best interest.
 This means an extensive paper trail of historical account data from held-away accounts.
 Your aggregation system should let you grow without requiring an army of people to maintain records.